originator-profile/profile-share/docs/rfc/link-to-html.md

 sidebar_position: 22
 ---

-# Linking Content Attestation Set and Originator Profile Set to A HTML Document - Implementer's Guide
+# Linking Content Attestation Set and Originator Profile Set to A HTML Document

 ## 概要